dymmond/edgy/docs/queries/queries.md

 ### All

-Copy the query.
-When providing True, instead copying the cache is cleared and the same query returned.
+Copy the queryset except caches.

 ```python
 users = await User.query.all()